 5 Tips for Improving Your Posture and Avoiding Neck and Back Pain While Working from Home

 I hear you!
 There’s good news though.
-There are some specific strategies and simple exercises you can implement into your every day routine to help improve your overall posture and eliminate your neck and back pain (and even prevent it from coming back!).
+There are some specific strategies and simple exercises you can implement into your every day routine to help improve your posture and eliminate your neck and back pain (and even prevent it from coming back!).

 What is Posture?